CDCgov/womens_health_publication_impact/README.md

 **General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/cdc/#cdc_about_cio_mission-our-mission).
 GitHub is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.
 CDC use of GitHub does not imply an endorsement of any one particular service, product, or enterprise.

-**Additional disclaimer** Generative AI  was used to generate and refine code for this analysis.
+**Additional disclaimer** Generative AI  was used to generate and refine some of the code for this analysis.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not